- How long is the DPT Program?

 - Are prerequisites accepted if they are more than 10 years old?

-- How do I know if my psychology, sociology and ethics courses fulfill your requirement?
+- How do I know if my courses fulfill your requirements?

 - Is the Graduate Record Exam (GRE) required?